 Administrative

-The Board of Osteopathic Licensure consists of 10 members appointed by the Governor.
+The Board of Osteopathic Licensure consists of 11 members appointed by the Governor.
 Members must be residents of this State.
 Six members must be graduates of a school or college of osteopathic medicine approved by the American Osteopathic Association and must be, at the time of appointment, actively engaged in the practice of the profession of osteopathic medicine in the State for a period of at least 5 years.
-One member must be a physician assistant licensed under this chapter who has been actively engaged in that member's profession in this State for at least 5 years preceding appointment to the Board.
+Two members must be physician assistants, licensed with this Board, who have been licensed and actively engaged in the profession in this State for at least 5 years preceding appointment to the Board.
 Three members must be public members.